mbreese/sjq/README.md

 If "JOBID" is not given, then all jobs, including jobs that have finished (successfully or not) will be listed.

-[RQHSFAK] - running, queued, holding, success, fail, abort (parent job failed), killed
+[RQHSFAKU] - running, queued, holding, success, fail, abort (parent job failed), killed, user-hold